ashsaym/kube-board/README.md

 ## Features Added in This Version

-- Material Design UI with dark theme by default
+- Material Design UI with light theme
-- Theme toggle between dark and light modes
 - Improved navigation with dropdown menus for resource categories
 - WebSocket support for real-time updates
 - Storage Classes management module